Bitcoin vs Forex trading: understanding the difference

 Forex is much more stable than the Bitcoin market, but things are a bit more complicated here.
 For one, you can’t jump into forex trading as someone without any previous experience – Forex trading does require skills, knowledge and constant research in order for you to stay updated with this trading world.
 However, this isn’t necessarily a bad thing – one could engage in this type of trading with a degree of uncertainty, although a certain amount of dedication and research is required.

 Forex trading on a large scale can be incredibly profitable, but not without making solid investments.
 Another general upside of trading in Forex is that you can actually get expert assistance here, whereas with Bitcoin, chances are that you might be just as experienced as people who claim they are actual experts.
+Additionally, another key aspect of Forex trading is Forex signals.
+Basically, Forex signals are suggestions whether a trader should enter a trade on a currency pair at a specific time and price.
+They can be generated by an automatic Forex robot or a human analyst.

 Bitcoin is a digital currency.
 Before you roll your eyes, let’s explain what this exactly means; it means that Bitcoin works like any “typical” currency, such as Euro, Dollar, etc. but with one huge difference: this is the world’s first modern currency without any government authority backing it.
 In layman’s terms, its value is derived solely from its popularity – that is, from the people purchasing it.